An all-in-one guide for one of the fastest growing trends in fitness

-There are many popular fitness trends out there.
-Some might be backed by science.
-Others are 100% fad diets that probably do more harm than good.
-Still, others might be trends that look promising today, but could turn out to be terribly harmful in the long run.
-Intermittent fasting (IF) is a very popular fitness trend currently, that has a pretty solid backing from sources over time reaching as far back at least until 1945 when scientists discovered that it actually extended the lifespan of mice.
+Intermittent fasting (IF) is a decently researched topic that is popular with the fitness crowd currently.
+It has a pretty solid backing from sources over time reaching as far back at least until 1945 when scientists discovered that it actually extended the lifespan of mice.

 Truth be told, fasting in general is as old as humanity and has numerous health benefits associated with it, so IF is most likely NOT ever going to be included in the ‘harmful fad’ category.
 Especially since IF doesn’t necessarily restrict calories or food groups any more than any actual diet does.
-As a matter of fact, IF is not so much a diet as it is a method of when to eat.
-Imagine that.
-A system that actually works and will get you to your fitness and health goals generally WITHOUT harming you.
-That is pretty good news for those who practice it.
+As a matter of fact, IF by itself is not so much a diet as it is a method of when to eat.

-Essentially, IF is based on cycles of eating and fasting.
+Essentially, IF is based on cycles of eating and fasting (obviously).
 You only eat during a certain period of the day—the rest of the day you fast.
 Easy concept, right?
-Best of all, you are already doing it to an extent when you sleep.
-People who practice IF just extend out that 8 hour fast (if you are lucky enough to get 8 hours a night) a bit longer on a fairly regular schedule.
+If you have decent self control it’s not ‘hard.’
+I mean, you are already doing it to an extent when you sleep.
+People who practice IF just extend out that 6-8 hour fast (if you are lucky enough to get 8 hours a night) a bit longer on a fairly regular schedule.

 Bodily changes during a fast